How to Install SSH on Fedora 40 or 39

 Allowing Your IP Address in Firewalld

 Ensuring uninterrupted access is critical in a Fedora-based VPS or remote server environment.
-Before adjusting Firewalld settings, especially for remote system connections, allowing your IP address is essential.
+Allowing your IP address is essential before adjusting Firewalld settings, especially for remote system connections.
 Overlooking this could result in losing access to the server after applying firewall changes.

 To allow your specific IP address in Firewalld, run the following command: